sunandhini96/Water_body_segmentation-TransDeeplab/README.md

 This project implements water body segmentation using the Trans DeepLab model.
 It includes code for training the model, evaluating its performance, and metrics calculations.

+# Problem Statement:
+Extracting water bodies from satellite images is challenging because water bodies can appear differently in satellite images.
+Water pixels have various colors and patterns, making it hard to tell them apart from other land features.

 ## Files Required:

 - `model.py`: TransDeepLab model